 The following table represents the development of generally accepted accounting principles ("GAAP") balance sheet reserves for 1994 through December 31, 2003.
 This table does not present accident or policy year development data.
 The top line of the table shows the reserves for claims and claim expenses, net of reinsurance recoverables, at the balance sheet date for each of the indicated years.
 This represents the estimated amounts of net claims and claim expenses arising in the current year and all prior years that are unpaid at the balance sheet date, including IBNR reserves.
 The table also shows the reestimated amount of the previously recorded reserve based on experience as of the end of each succeeding year.
 The estimate changes as more information becomes known about the frequency and severity of claims for individual years.
 The "cumulative redundancy (deficiency)" represents the aggregate change to date from the original estimate on the top line of the table.
-The table also shows the cumulative net paid amounts as of successive years with respect to the net reserve liability.
+The table also shows the reserve liability.